dart-lang/site-www/src/_guides/language/effective-dart/design.md

 ### CONSIDER omitting the verb for a named boolean *parameter*.

 This refines the previous rule.
-For named parameters that are boolean, the name is often just as clear without the verb and it reads better at the callsite.
+For named parameters that are boolean, the name is often just as clear without the verb, and the code reads better at the call site.

 {:.good-style}
 <?code-excerpt "misc/lib/effective_dart/design_good.dart (omit-verb-for-bool-param)"?>